-'''

 (subscribe

 :sender sca

 :receiver pra

-:reply-with null444444444
+:reply-to null44444444

 :language KQML

 :content (ask-one

-:language KIF

-:content (and (RATE ... ?mean ...) (< ?mean 50))))
+:language SKIF :content (and (RATE ... ?mean ...) (< ?mean 50))))

-'''

-With this message, SCA tells PRA that it is interested in receiving new instances of RATE predicate whenever the mean value of the new rate is less than 50.
+With this message, SCA tells PRA that it is interested in receiving new instances of RATE predicate whenever the mean value of the new rate is 50.
 This effectively turns PRA to a process rate monitor with the mean < 50 as the monitor criterion.
 Whenever the newly updated rate satisfies this criterion, PRA immediately notifies SCA by sending it a tell message with the new rate's mean and standard deviation.

-5. Conclusion
+5. CONCLUSION

-It this paper we presented a multi-agent system that is capable of supporting intelligent integration of manufacturing planning and execution.
-With this approach, a set of software agents with specialized expertise can be quickly assembled to help gathering relevant information and knowledge and to cooperate with each other, and with other management systems and human managers and analysts to arrive at timely decisions in dealing with various enterprise scenarios.
+In this paper we presented a multi-agent system that is capable of supporting intelligent integration of manufacturing planning and execution.
+With this approach, a set of software agents with specialized expertise can be quickly assembled to help gather relevant information and knowledge and to cooperate with each other, and with other management systems and human managers and analysts, to arrive at timely decisions in dealing with various enterprise scenarios.
 This system has been tested successfully with a real manufacturing scenario involving real legacy MES and scheduler.

-The work presented here only represents the first step of our effort toward agent-based enterprise integration for manufacturing planning and execution.
-Further research and experiments are needed to extend the current work and to address its shortcomings.
-Although KQML does not impose much constraint and requirements on the internal structure of agents, it may be beneficial to have a common framework for the agent's internal structure within a single agent system.
-We are currently considering a light-weight blackboard architecture for such a framework which, among other advantages, may provide flexibility for agent construction, agent component re-usability and plug-and-play.
+The work presented here represents only the first step of our effort toward agent-based manufacturing integration.
+Further research and experiment are needed to extend the current work and to address its shortcoming.
+Although KQML does not impose much constraint and requirements on the internal structure of agents, it might be beneficial to have a common framework for the agent's internal structure within a single agent system.
+We are currently considering a lightweight blackboard architecture for such a framework which, among other advantages, may provide flexibility for agent construction, agent component re-usability and plug-and-play.
 Another research direction under active consideration is to increase the functionality of the broker agent and make it more intelligent.
 The BA in our current implementation can only conduct brokering activities at the level of predicates.
 With the help of a machine interpretable common ontology and an inference engine, more intelligent brokering can be developed to work with object hierarchies and to make intelligent choices.
-Work is also under way to identify more complex enterprise scenarios which require non-trivial interactions with more legacy systems and their solutions represent significant added values to the manufacturing production management.
+Work is also under way to identify more complex enterprise scenarios which require non-trivial interactions with more legacy systems, and their solutions represent significant added values to the manufacturing production management.